americandigitalservices/KairosCalendar/README.md

-# Welcome to Booked Scheduler!
+# Welcome to Kairos Calendar!

 ## Announcement